crystal-china/crystal_build_scripts/README.md

 ### Steps to update libraries version For Darwin:

 1. Visit https://github.com/Homebrew/homebrew-core/tree/master/Formula
-2. Typing t, then filter with the package name(probably use different name with alpine)
+2. Typing t, then filter with the package name(probably use different name with alpine, e.g. for `gc` library, need search file `bdw-gc.rb`), check `homebrew formulae` in libs.yml for correct file name.
-3. Select the oldest macOS code name which support both x86_64/aarch64. for now, we use monterey.
+3. Check the bottle...do block, Select the oldest macOS code name which support both x86_64/aarch64. for now, we use ventura.
 4. Copy/Paste the specified sha256 hash into correct position.
 5. iconv is necessary only for Darwin, you don't need update it for alpine.